 When your chickens reach about four months, they should start laying eggs.
 Let me tell you, the very first egg is a time of celebration.
 All the hard work and the care that you have given these little chicks has paid off.
 Now you get to reap the rewards of having your very own hens.
 Fresh eggs every day is well worth the effort that it took to raise and care for your chicks.
 And, next spring, I guarantee you are not going to be able to stop yourself from getting just a few more chicks!

 Shop this Post

-There are a few things that you will have to buy if you decide to raise chickens in your backyard.
+There are a few things that you will have to buy if you decide to raise laying hens.
 You can spend a little or a lot, depending on your budget.
 The good thing about raising chickens is that a lot of the purchases can be reused over and over.

 Baby Chick Starter Home Kit I just bought this little set-up, and I really love it.
 You could put it in the garage on the floor or in a kiddie pool to keep the chicks corralled for the first couple of weeks.
 It even has a place to hang the heat lamp.
 It’s definitely less expensive than a stock tank.

 Stock Tank Brooder I use a stock tank for a brooder.
 I bought mine at the farm store a couple of years ago.

 Rubber Shelf Liner I either use newspaper or rubber shelf liners under the wood chips in the brooder.
 The rubber shelf liner could be used without the wood chips to create a non-stick surface for the chicks.

 Roost Chicks and chickens like to have a place to roost.
 You could buy one like this or make your own.

 Heating Plate I love my heat plate.
 It is great for little chicks to crawl under, just like a mama hen.

 Heat Lamp If you’re not ready to spring for a heating plate, this kind of heat lamp works.
 Just be really careful with these, because they can be a fire hazard.